-The Catenary Wires' third album, Birling Gap, is due in June 2021, preceded by 7" single Mirrorball (a love song inspired by eighties discos).
-Album and single are released on Shelflife Records (US) and Skep Wax Records (UK and rest of world).
+The Catenary Wires' third album, Birling Gap, is released on 18 June 2021, preceded by 7" single Mirrorball (a love song inspired by eighties discos).
+Both are released on Shelflife Records (US) and Skep Wax Records (UK and rest of world).
 The album is now available for pre-order from good record shops and via Bandcamp.

 With the release of their second album Til The Morning (Tapete, 2019), the band expanded to include contributions from Andy Lewis on bass (ex-Spearmint/Weller Band), Fay Hallam on keyboards and backing vocals (ex-Makin' Time) and Ian Button on drums (ex-Thrashing Doves/Death In Vegas).
 The sound was getting bigger, although the core of the band remained the dual vocals of Amelia and Rob.
-With the third album, everyone is involved and The Catenary Wires are now a fully-fledged five-piece pop band.
+With the third album, everyone is involved and The Catenary Wires are a fully-fledged five-piece band.